Category Archives: Articles

 Coping with Anxiety Using Mindfulness

 But in reality, we can tolerate anxiety.
-By tolerating it and observing, without fear, its physical manifestations, we rob it of its power over us.
-And over time, anxiety will diminish if we refuse to escalate it by letting it take over our thoughts.
+By tolerating it and observing, without fear, and without judgment, its physical manifestations, we rob it of its power over us.
+And over time, anxiety will diminish if we refuse to escalate it by letting it take over our thoughts and our decisions.
+The quickest path to diminishing anxiety is to accept it and not to catastrophize about it or let it make our lives smaller.

 Mindfulness is one of the most powerful tools for coping with and transforming anxiety.
 While it may feel like WE ARE anxious, bringing awareness to our body and choosing to focus on the specific physical sensations we are experiencing allows us to see that we are the observer of anxiety, not its victim.
 We can choose to halt self-defeating thoughts by returning awareness to our body and reminding ourselves “Anxiety cannot hurt me.
 It is only a feeling, and it is temporary.
 I am in control of myself.
 I can choose to be aware of the anxiety without letting it take over my thoughts.”